-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner.
+Note.
+An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner.
 For details, see the Instructions for Form 3520-A.

-The REMIC may be required to file Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation, to report information required under section 6038B.
-For more information, see the Instructions for Form 926.
+To report information required under section 6038B the REMIC may be required to file Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation, or Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships.
+See the instructions for these forms for more information.